Ericmuturimwangi/ERicmuturimwangi/README.md

 Hi there, I'm Eric Mwangi! 👋

 I'm a passionate Software Developer who loves building web applications, APIs, and automation tools.
-I specialize in Python (Django & DRF) and JavaScript (React & HTMX).
+I specialize in Python (Django & DRF) and JavaScript (HTMX).
 🚀 About Me

-    🔭 Currently working on job portals, meal planners, and note-taking apps
+    🔭 Currently working on a job portal, e-commerce, and event ticketing application.

-    🌱 Learning more about Docker, DevOps, and cloud deployment
+    🌱 Learning more about DevOps, and cloud deployment

     💬 Ask me about Django, Laravel, React, and APIs